Saranya-Krishnan/ioc_prototype/README.md

 6. A user can upload an image from a bound notebook
 7. The page information from the notebook can be detected.
 ~8.
-Exif info can be extracted and saved from image.~
-9. Image can be sent to Watson
+Exif info can be extracted and saved from image.~ ~9.
+Image can be sent to Watson~
-10. Classification data and image creates an ArtUpload
-11. Classifications are converted to tags
+~10.
+Classification data and image creates an ArtUpload~ ~11.
+Classifications are converted to tags~
 12. Tags are applied to ArtUpload
-13. New tags are queried using Sparql to understand ontology
+~13.
+New tags are queried using Sparql to understand ontology~
 14. Tag Type is applied based on Ontology
 15. Recommendations and tasks are created for new tags based on Modality
 16. Recommendations are presented to the user